antonio-gabriele-rizzo/TechLab365-Windows-Server-Active-Directory-Administration-Portfolio/01-Installing-Oracle-VirtualBox/Installing-Oracle-VirtualBox.md

 The Windows installer was downloaded to the host computer and used for the installation that follows.

-> **Note**
->
-> The download-page screenshot was captured using the Wayback Machine because the current VirtualBox website was not loading correctly in the browser at the time the laboratory was being documented.

-The important point for reproducing the laboratory is to use the appropriate Windows installer for the VirtualBox version being used.
-In this laboratory, the installed version is **7.2.16**.

 ---

 # Starting the Installation